 A few days later, though, we noticed that a bit of frost had started to build up on the back of the fridge.
 No problem, we thought.
 When we get chance, we’ll defrost it; it’s normal, after all, for fridges to get a bit of frost at the back.

 A few weeks later, we noticed that a can of Kopparberg at the back of the fridge was looking rather iced-up too.
-We turned the fridge down* to its warmest setting, to give the ice a chance to melt away a bit.
+We turned the fridge down (or is it up?) to its warmest setting, to give the ice a chance to melt away a bit.
 The fridge was still perfectly cold enough to keep everything, even on that setting.
 The Kopparberg, though, stayed icy.
 Indeed, it almost seemed as if the ice was still growing.

 A few months later, I remembered I had some Kopparberg in the fridge.
 Except … it didn’t seem to be there any more.
 And there was, now, quite a lot of ice at the back.
 It seemed to have a shadow in it at one end.